bitcoin-s/bitcoin-s/docs/core/adding-spks.md

+---
+id: adding-spks
+title: Adding New Script Types
+---

-# Adding a New ScriptPubKey Type
+## Adding a New ScriptPubKey Type

 In this document, we will describe how to add new script implementations and types in Bitcoin-S. We will use the following script template example which we have called P2PK with Timeout to illustrate the process: